Wednesday, April 13, 2011

 I'll post the top 10 New York postseason wins over Boston tomorrow.

-10. 1884 World’s Series.
+10. October 23, 1884: World's Series.
 Yes, it was called that at the time.
 As you might guess, I'm currently reading Edward Achorn's book about that season, Fifty-Nine in '84.
-Granted, there’s not a person alive today who remembers being at a game played by the original New York Metropolitans, champions of the American Association, or the Providence Grays, winners of that year’s National League Pennant.
+Granted, there's not a person alive today who remembers being at a game played by the original New York Metropolitans, champions of the American Association, or by the Providence Grays, winners of that year's National League Pennant.
 As a result of the distance of time, I'm putting this one (and the next one) early in the list.